microsoft/pylance-release/testing/test_plan.md

         '''
         pass
     ```
-    6. Hover over `foo` and make sure you get a doc string
+    6. Hover over `foo` and make sure the hover info includes the doc string
     [ ] Goto definition
     1. Open a new python file
     1. Add an import for sys `import sys`